10 tips to keep Kiwi families safe at the beach this summer

 • Read more: How to keep Kiwi kids safe in the water this summer

-This summer, as we head out to our favourite beaches, or perhaps explore new ones, Surf Life Saving NZ and DHL Express have released new safety messages to help keep Kiwi families safe.
+This summer, as we head out to our favourite beaches, or perhaps explore new ones, Surf Life Saving NZ and DHL Express and its partners have released new safety messages to help keep Kiwi families safe.

 Top 10 tips to stay safe at the beach this summer